Magdalen College, Oxford: Academia

-In the Norrington Table's history Magdalen has been top three times, in 2010, 2012 and 2015.
+In the Norrington Table's history, Magdalen has been top three times, in 2010, 2012, and 2015.
 When over half its finalists achieved firsts in 2010, it claimed the record for the highest ever Norrington Score.
 Magdalen has the second highest average Norrington Table score from 2006 to 2019, only behind Merton College.

 Magdalen College students have a successful record in the University Challenge television competition, winning on four occasions (1997, 1998, 2004, and 2011).
 This is the joint highest number of series wins, tied with Manchester University, and at the time of Magdalen's third win no other institution had won more than twice.

 Unlike at most other colleges, students awarded a scholarship at Magdalen are officially referred to as Demies.

 Sports

 Magdalen members have access to a variety of sports facilities.
-The Magdalen College Recreation Ground, accessible from the main college via Addison's Walk, include pitches for cricket, soccer, hockey, and rugby; also available on site are tennis courts and squash courts.
+The Magdalen College Recreation Ground, accessible from the main college via Addison's Walk, includes pitches for cricket, soccer, hockey, and rugby; also available on site are tennis courts and squash courts.
 The Recreation Ground played host to a first-class cricket match in 1912, when Oxford played the touring South Africans.
-The match was heavily affected by rain and ended in a draw, but did see Oxford's John Evans make scores of 56 and 107, in addition to taking a five wicket haul in the South Africans first innings.
-During the First World War, there were talks between the college and the local allotment association to turn the ground in allotments to aid the war effort, but both parties were unable to reach an agreement.
+The match was heavily affected by rain and ended in a draw, but did see Oxford's John Evans make scores of 56 and 107, in addition to taking a five wicket haul in the South Africans' first innings.
+During the First World War, there were talks between the College and the local allotment association to turn the ground into allotments to aid the war effort, but both parties were unable to reach an agreement.

-In addition, the college buys gym membership at the Iffley Road sports complex on behalf of all its students.
-The college keeps a boathouse on The Isis (the length of the Thames as it passes through Oxford) for the Magdalen College Boat Club (MCBC).
+In addition, the College buys gym membership at the Iffley Road sports complex on behalf of all its students.
+The College keeps a boathouse on The Isis (the length of the Thames as it passes through Oxford) for the Magdalen College Boat Club (MCBC).

 The Magdalen College Boat Club (MCBC), a rowing club, was founded in 1859.
 It participates in the two annual Oxford bumps races, Eights Week and Torpids.
 In recent history, the MCBC men's rowers won Eights Week between 2004 and 2007, and the Torpids most recently in 2008 (for the men's rowers) and 2016 (women's).
 As well as the MCBC, Magdalen College is represented by teams in football, hockey, rugby, netball, cricket, lacrosse, squash and pool, amongst others.